whyooooo/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Include sketches of what your devices might look like here.**\*\*

 ![](costume2.jpeg)

-\*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\* The spice boxes are sustainable and connected to each other with magnets, so they can be removed and added.
+\*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*

+The new design features changeable condiment containers that are connected with magnets, allowing them to be easily added or removed.
+This makes the design more sustainable.

 ## Part 2D.
 Record